Shade9378/Lunar_Lander/README.md

 - **Reinforcement Learning Algorithm**: Deep Q-Learning (DQN)
 - **Frameworks**: TensorFlow, Keras, Numpy

-### Key Features:
-- The agent is trained using Q-Learning with experience replay.
-- The environment is simulated using OpenAI Gym's LunarLander-v2.
-- The DQN is implemented using TensorFlow and Keras for building the neural network.

 ## Prerequisites
 Ensure that the following libraries are installed: